Monitoring

 In monitoring, we map strategically important key figures, which we call KPIs (Key Performance Indicators) below.

-Five data series (plan (budget), target, actual, forecast and benchmark) and three time frames (month, quarter, year) are available for each KPI.
+Four data series (Plan (Budget), Target, Actual and Forecast) and three time frames (month, quarter, year) are available for each KPI.
 Automatic aggregation of monthly values to quarterly and annual values and automatic calculation of calculated KPIs ensure a consistent database.

 A configurable traffic light system ensures that critical KPIs can be identified at a glance in deviation and change analyses or KPI cockpits and corrective measures can be initiated in line with the PDCA cycle.